Omena0/chat-V6/doc/PROTOCOL.md

     Name     - Unique identifier
     Username - Display name
+    Password - MD5 hash of password
-    Licence  - Block signed with our privateKey, verifiable with publicKey Token    - MD5 hash we use for identification.
-Created with users name, username and a random number.
+    Token    - MD5 hash we use for identification.

 ### Errors